-Other National Organizations on AT
+National Organizations on Assistive Technology

 Center for Applied Special Technology (CAST)

 CAST is an educational, not-for-profit organization that uses technology to expand opportunities for all people, especially those with disabilities.
-CAST believes that the most effective strategy for expanding educational opportunities for individuals with disabilities is through Universal Design for Learning, a new approach to teaching, learning, curriculum development and assessment that uses technology to respond to individual learner differences.
+CAST believes that the most effective strategy for expanding educational opportunities for individuals with disabilities is through Universal Design for Learning (UDL), a new approach to teaching, learning, curriculum development and assessment that uses technology to respond to individual learner differences.
 CAST focuses on the development of learning models, approaches, and tools that are usable by a wide range of learners.

 Through its newspaper, annual conference, and Web site, Closing The Gap provides practical up-to-date information on assistive technology products, procedures, and best practices.
 The Closing The Gap Resource Directory is a guide to computer-related products and services available to assist children and adults with disabilities.
 It contains prices, descriptions and manufacturer contact information for nearly 2,000 products determined appropriate for use in special education and rehabilitation, as well as an extensive list of organizations that serve individuals with special needs.
 An online version of the directory is also available this Web site.

-The goals of TAM include:
+The goals of ISET include:

 - Promoting collaboration among educators and others interested in using technology and media to assist individuals with exceptional educational needs.